So I mentioned this organisation few times in the previous post but what exactly is NRCPD?

 There are also ethical principles put in place to further install the notion of good when operating under NRCPD.
 The Code of Conduct is as follows:

-- You must act in the best interests of the people and organisations that use your services
+- Act in the best interests of the people and organisations that use your services

-- You must work within the limits of your training, skills and experience
+- Work within the limits of your training, skills and experience

-- You must maintain and develop your practice in line with the recognised standards of your profession
+- Maintain and develop your practice in line with the recognised standards of your profession

-- You must not allow your health to interfere with your work
+- Not allow your health to interfere with your work

-- You must provide important information about conduct and competence
+- Provide important information about conduct and competence

 NRCPD have a number of professional standard advisors with expertise, experience and status in: